ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 		As a player I want a secondary minigame different in style from the main game.
 		-Main menu:
 		As a player I want a main screen that allows me to navigate through other screens.
-		-Level selection:
+		-Legs:
-		As a player I want to be able to select any level from a menu.
+		As a player I want there to be 3 legs.
+		-Leg duration:
+		As a player I want legs not to exceed 2 minutes of duration.
 		-Pause screen:
 		As a player I want to be able to pause the game and resume it whenever I want.
 		-Loading screens: